How to Move Your Blog From Tumblr to WordPress

 If you still have a Tumblr blog which you would now like to move to WordPress, don’t worry.
 There’s a solution; and although you won’t be able to move everything in a single click of a button, with our help you will be able to complete the entire transfer without any issues.
 Once you complete the last step, your blog will be handled by WordPress and you will finally get to use all the perks of WordPress which takes about 60% of CMS market share.

-Why Should I move my Blog from Tumblr to WordPress?
+Why should I move my blog from Tumblr to WordPress?

 Tumblr is an astounding platform for a casual blogger.
 If you only want to write a post here and there without any expectations regarding customization, popularity, and monetization of your blog, you actually don’t have to do the switch.
 Tumblr definitely looks nice, and it instantly connects you to other bloggers who can help you reach new people.
 But if you have given a thought about being more serious with your blog, WordPress is the way to go.

-For starters, when we talk about WordPress.org, it is an open-source platform which allows you to control the entire blog.
+For starters, when we talk about WordPress.org, it is an open-source platform that allows you to control the entire blog.
 Once you have a blog on WordPress, you automatically become the owner of it.
 Unfortunately, with Tumblr, that’s not the case.
 Tumblr is owned by Yahoo, so in the worst-case scenario, if the company decides to shut the platform tomorrow, you can wave your blog goodbye.

 If we move on, WordPress allows much more customization options than Tumblr.
 Instead of simple color and theme changes, WordPress lets you use more than 50,000 plugins (free and premium which can do miracles if you use them wisely) and also tens of thousands of themes you can tailor to your needs.
 And if you decide to learn more (or hire a professional who can code in features for you), there are almost no limits to the platform.